10up/gutenberg-best-practices/training/Block-Based-Themes/index.md

 # Import only your favorite movies and their stars via the IMDB ID as found in their URL.
 # e.g. https://www.imdb.com/title/tt0094721
-# These should be movie ID's (not TV shows) as a comma seperated list.
+# These should be movie ID's (not TV shows) as a comma separated list.
 wp fueled-movies import --ids=tt0094721,tt0910970,tt0068646

 # Preview without creating posts